 Under the Privacy Act 1988 (Cth) and the Australian Privacy Principles, you have certain rights regarding your personal information.
 These rights apply to both customers and individuals (including end-users) whose personal information we may hold.

-You may request access to the personal information we hold about you.
+You may request access to the personal information we hold about you (APP 12).
 We will respond to access requests within a reasonable period (usually within 30 days) and will provide access to the information in the manner you request, if it is reasonable and practicable to do so.
 We may charge a reasonable fee for providing access in certain circumstances.
-We may refuse access in limited circumstances permitted by law, in which case we will provide you with reasons for the refusal.
+We may refuse access in limited circumstances permitted by law, in which case we will provide you with written reasons for the refusal and information about how to make a complaint.

-You may request correction of any personal information we hold about you that is inaccurate, out of date, incomplete, irrelevant, or misleading.
+You may request correction of any personal information we hold about you that is inaccurate, out of date, incomplete, irrelevant, or misleading (APP 13).
 We will take reasonable steps to correct the information if we are satisfied that the information is inaccurate, out of date, incomplete, irrelevant, or misleading, having regard to the purpose for which it is held.
+If we refuse to correct the information, we will provide you with written reasons and information about how to make a complaint.

 If you believe we have breached the Australian Privacy Principles or mishandled your personal information, you may make a complaint by contacting us at legal@valory.com.au with the details of your complaint.
 We will investigate your complaint and respond within a reasonable time (usually within 30 days).